Suzanna Ogunjami: Work and career

 Ogunjami expressed herself through multiple mediums, including metalwork, printmaking, and jewelry, but she is most recognized for her paintings.
 The subjects of her paintings include portraits of African people and African women braiding hair.
 Her work indicates her interests in religious education and in depictions of African peoples as sophisticated individuals, to counter stereotypes that present African peoples as uncivilized.

 Exhibitions

 While Ogunjami was still studying at Teachers College, one of her first oil paintings, Sunflower, was featured in the 1928 Harmon Foundation's exhibition at the International House of New York.
 Still Life, another of her paintings, was exhibited by the Harmon Foundation at an unknown location from 1929 to 1933.
 In December 1934, she had a one-woman exhibition at Delphic Studios in New York that included jewelry, metalwork, and twenty-seven paintings.
 Ogunjami's commentary on one of her paintings, titled Nupe Princess, at the exhibit's opening was recorded and can be found in the out-takes of A Study of Negro Artists, a 1930s film funded by the Harmon Foundation.

 In March and April 1935, Ogunjami had work presented at the New Jersey State Museum, in Trenton, in the "Arts and Crafts Exhibition."
+In 1936, her work was included in the exhibit "Paintings and Sculpture by American Negro Artists" at the Renaissance Society in Chicago in 1936.
+Her work was included in the 2023 "African Modernism in America, 1947-67" exhibit at the Phillips Collection.